Lipen/bdd-rs/examples/model_checking/docs/theory.typ

 === Temporal Operators

 - *X* (neXt): Property holds in the immediate next state
+  Think: "tomorrow"

 - *F* (Finally): Property eventually becomes true (in the Future)
+  Think: "sometime in the future" — we don't know when, but it happens

 - *G* (Globally): Property remains true forever (Always)
+  Think: "always" — now and for all time to come

 - *U* (Until): First property holds until second becomes true
+  Think: "I'll keep working _until_ I finish" — the first condition persists up to the moment the second occurs

 === CTL Operators: Informal Semantics